Baron Killyleagh

-It is named after the village and civil parish of Killyleagh, County Down, Northern Ireland.
+The title is named after the village and civil parish of Killyleagh, County Down, Northern Ireland.
 It is best known for its 12th century Killyleagh Castle.
-On the same day, he was also created Duke of York and Earl of Inverness.

-Traditionally, the Monarch grants male members of the Royal family at least one title on their wedding day.
+Traditionally, the monarch grants male members of the royal family at least one title on their wedding day.
+On the same day, that the then Prince Andrew was awarded the title, he was also created Duke of York and Earl of Inverness.